trberg/VEDx_SNOMED/README.md

 | 941.01     |  28    |
 | 941.02     |  89    |
 | 941.03     |  36    |
 >The first column may be named "ICD 9 Code", "code", "codes", "icd 9 code", or "icd9 code".
-Everything else will break the dashboard.
-The second column must called "counts".
+Everything else will break the dashboard (error messages coming soon).
+The second column must be called "counts".

 For a collection of ICD 9 scores (e.g. generated via statistical enrichment), format the csv file as such: